calvinalvin/redis-tools/docs/atomic-migrate-key-patterns.md

  - In order to speed up transfers, you can fire up multiple instances of this program and give each instance different patterns
  - Use the pattern '*' to migrate all keys

-###### Currently there is no option to automatically delete keys after they have been migrated.
+###### Currently there is no option to automatically delete keys from the source instance after they have been migrated.
 This is by design to prevent accidental deletion of keys.
  - You can delete keys manually by use the atomic-delete-key-patterns.js program to delete all keys matching a pattern

 #### Usage: